Boilermaker74/Password-Generator/README.md

 The user exits the program by closing the web page.

 The use of special characters was problematic as some of them would crash the code.
 I was unable to determine which characters were at issue, so I just used a truncated list to accomplish the task.
-Xbox

 Thank you.